MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-02.md

 - [ ] [ABOUT.3] This page displays how many days, hours, and minutes are left until milestone 5 is due (April 6 @ 9:00 PM).
 PHP must be used to accomplish this.

-    _This is not a countdown timer - just how much time is remaining from the time this page was responded to by the server._
+    _This is not a countdown timer - just how much time is remaining from the time this page was served up by the server._

 ---